Law Practice Management

 5. Don’t pay good money for bad clients.

 When you spend money on advertising and marketing, keep close track of how many new clients are coming from these sources and whether they are good or bad clients.
 The good ones pay on time and say good things about you.
 The bad ones don’t pay on time and make you very grouchy.
-Important for good law firm building.
+This is important for good law firm building.

 6. Take care of your referral sources.